LafeLabs/tribeclass/README.md

 My need to build things on a solitary path led to me running out of money and taking a job working in Big Science again.
 Now, humanity is at a crossroads: things are changing very fast, and I can no longer sit on the sidelines writing papers about my ideas and writing code shared only with a select few.
 Now is the time I will dedicate every ounce of my being to bringing the ideas of Trash Magic to the world, to create a better world for all of us to live in.

+## Write down the future based mission of your tribe  (people want to be a part of omething bigger than themselves)

+What is best in life?
+To care for one another and to have adventures.

+We believe that technology should *only* focus on achieving these two goals for the minimum possible effort, and that it should require no input of newly mined materials.
+Magic is defined here as "the replication of desire", and trash is the waste stream of the existing industrial order which we shall overthrow.
+In Trash Magic we will, collectively, build a collection of self-replicating documents which can be used to replicate the physical technology required to satisfy all human needs, both physical and spiritual.
+We imagine a world of plenty, where our technology is all self-replicating, and forms an ecosystem of materials, energy and information which live in harmony with the living Earth.

+## Write down your away from rally Cry (start with "it's time..."

+It's time for us to live for each other, and not for the cold logic of machines.
+We must build technology we truly control and use it to share with all humanity freely.